Mental Health Disorders Similar To Schizophrenia

 Schizotypal personality disorder

-Schizotypal personality disorder often involves the negative symptom of not wanting to engage with others socially.
+Schizotypal personality disorder often involves social withdrawal.
 People with this disorder may only interact with their immediate family or a few select people.
 They may rush home to avoid others and may assume people are out to get them.
 Schizotypal personality disorder can also involve erratic thoughts and behavior.
 A person who has this disorder may believe they can magically control others.
 They may speak in unusual patterns, wear eccentric clothes, and exhibit strange mannerisms.
 This disorder usually begins in early adulthood.
 Schizotypal personality disorder’s symptoms are normally consistent, rather than waxing and waning, and they usually aren't as severe as schizophrenia symptoms.

 Paranoid personality disorder

 In paranoid personality disorder, a person may distrust others and assume they have negative intentions.
-Although this is a separate disorder from schizophrenia, many people have both disorders.
+Although this is a separate disorder from schizophrenia, some individuals may receive both diagnoses.
 Most people who have paranoid personality disorder alone do not experience the psychotic symptoms associated with schizophrenia.

 Delusional disorder